 On August 11, 2021, we and the operating partnership completed an underwritten public offering of 6,300,000 shares of common stock offered on a forward basis.
 In connection with the offering, we also entered into separate forward sale agreements with each of the forward purchasers (the "Forward Sales Agreements"), pursuant to which the forward purchasers borrowed and sold to the underwriters an aggregate of 6,300,000 shares of our common stock.
 On December 28, 2021, we issued 3,991,000 shares of our common stock for net proceeds of \$85.0 million, which shares were issued in partial settlement of the Forward Sales Agreements entered into in connection with the underwritten public offering.
-No shares were issued during the three months ended March 31, 2022.
-We expect to physically settle the remaining Forward Sales Agreements and receive proceeds, subject to certain adjustments, from the sale of those shares of our common stock upon one or more such physical settlements within approximately one year from the date of the offering.
-Although we expect to settle the Forward Sales Agreements entirely by the physical delivery of shares of our common stock for cash proceeds, we may also elect to cash or net-share settle all or a portion of our obligations under the Forward Sales Agreements, in which case, we may receive, or may owe, cash or shares of our common stock from or to the forward purchasers.
-The Forward Sales Agreements provide for an initial forward price of \$21.64 per share, subject to certain adjustments pursuant to the terms of each of the Forward Sales Agreements.
+No shares were issued during the three and six months ended June 30, 2022.
+We expect to physically settle the remaining Forward Sales Agreements and receive proceeds, subject to certain adjustments, from the sale of those shares of common stock upon one or more such physical settlements within approximately two years from the date of the offering (which was extended by one year).
+Although we expect to settle the Forward Sales Agreements entirely by the physical delivery of shares of our common stock for cash proceeds, we may also elect to cash or net-share settle all or a portion of our obligations under the Forward Sales Agreements provide for an initial forward price of \$21.64 per share, subject to certain adjustments pursuant to the terms of each of the Forward Sales Agreements.
 The Forward Sales Agreements are subject to early termination or settlement under certain circumstances.